jheddings/notional/README.md

 ## Query Builder ###

 Notional provides a query builder for interating with the Notion API.
+Query targets can be either a specific database ID or a custom ORM type (with a `__database__` property).

 ```python
 notion = notional.connect(auth=auth_token)